NoxxGames/OpenNanoTimer/README.md

 /** End the timer.
 The output can now be accessed
  *  through two ways.
- *  For example, the get the amount of seconds we could do:
+ *  For example, to get the amount of seconds we could do:
  *      Timer.GetSeconds();
  *  OR
  *      Timer.Seconds;